 Red Wine, White Wine, Blue Ocean

-I was given some rather vague marching orders when asked to talk to you.1 Something something something about what was interesting to me about the Napa Valley.
+I was given some rather vague marching orders when asked to talk to you. ((These remarks were delivered at the annual meeting of Ohio wine and beer distributors, held February 18, 2011, in Napa Valley.))
+Something something something about what was interesting to me about the Napa Valley.
 (Pregnant silence….)

 You should probably know that I’m not really from around here, I’m from Santa Cruz—and there is no shortage of baggage that comes with that appellation.
 Surf’s up, dude, and just what kind of Cigare are you smoking?
 But for me, coming to this part of the world is a bit like traveling to another planet.
 Maybe Planet Wine Hollywood?